nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 In either of the above examples, we find every person whose name starts with Alex in Plannit.

 #### 2.4.5.
 List person
-You may obtain the list of every person in Plannit while in the home page.
+When you are on the home page, you may obtain the list of every person in Plannit.

 Format: `list-person`